 Insurance

 Your auto insurance should cover a trailer when you are pulling it.
 However, you should check with your insurance provider about your policy details.
-It may include exemptions, and you may want to consider adding coverage specifically for the trailer, especially to cover damage to it.
+It may include exemptions, and you may want to consider adding coverage specifically for the trailer, mainly to cover damage to it.

 Exemptions